pdmosses/metaborg.github.io/docs/references/syntax/configuration.md

       suffix: "$"
 ```

-Currently, the path to the parse table is specified in the :file:`Syntax.esv` file, commonly as ``table: target/metaborg/sdf.tbl``.
+Currently, the path to the parse table is specified in the `Syntax.esv` file, commonly as `table: target/metaborg/sdf.tbl`.
-When the ESV file does not contain this entry, it is also possible to specify the path to the parse table in the :file:`metaborg.yaml` file.
+When the ESV file does not contain this entry, it is also possible to specify the path to the parse table in the `metaborg.yaml` file.
 This is useful when testing an external parse table, or using a parse table different from the one being generated in the project.
-In the example below, the table is loaded from the path ``tables/sdf.tbl``.
+In the example below, the table is loaded from the path `tables/sdf.tbl`.
 The same can be applied to the parse table used for code completion.

 ```yaml